JanssenProject/jans/jans-cedarling/flask-sidecar/README.md

 CEDARLING_WORKLOAD_AUTHZ=enabled
 ```

 In this case, please be aware of case sensitivity.
 Environment variables are directly parsed as strings, hence `none` is not the same as `None`.
-In addition, JSON values such as `CEDARLING_PRINCIPAL_BOOLEAN_OPERATION` must be formatted as string.

 ## Tests